mtumilowicz/rabbitmq/README.md

 * Auto-delete (queue that has had at least one consumer is deleted when last consumer unsubscribes)
 * Arguments (optional; used by plugins and broker-specific features such as message TTL, queue length limit, etc)

+## bindings
+Bindings are rules that exchanges use (among other things) to route messages to queues.
+To instruct an exchange E to route messages to a queue Q, Q has to be bound to E. Bindings may have an optional routing key attribute used by some exchange types.

+To draw an analogy:
+* Queue is like your destination in New York city
+* Exchange is like JFK airport
+* Bindings are routes from JFK to your destination.
+There can be zero or many ways to reach it

+## delivery
+If AMQP message cannot be routed to any queue (for example, because there are no bindings for the exchange it was published to) it is either dropped or returned to the publisher, depending on message attributes the publisher has set.

 http://localhost:15672/#/

 http://localhost:8080/customers